smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Advanced SQL Joins/05 - Inner Join.md

 ---------------------------------------------------------------------------------

 To start, here is the most common join you will use, an `INNER JOIN` between two tables.
 This join uses an equi-join to look for equality between the two fields.
-Note the query does not return the NULL markers, as NULL markers are neither equal to nor not equal to each other.
+Note the query does not return NULL markers, as NULL markers are neither equal to nor not equal to each other.
 They are unknown.

 ```sql
 SELECT  a.ID,